oreboot/oreboot/src/mainboard/sunxi/nezha/README.md

 1. Remain in M-mode, load and execute the payload directly
 2. Execute an SBI which drops to S-mode and executes the actual payload

-The first approach is trivial: Set the environment variable `PAYLOAD_A` and let it point to the payload, as usual.
-Useful examples:
+**Note: the first variant is currently hard-disabled and needs adjustments**

+Useful example M-mode payloads:

 - [D1 UART C example](
   https://github.com/bigmagic123/d1-nezha-baremeta/tree/main/src/3.uart)